SAL JONES ART

 Tipi Hedren as Melanie Daniels in The Birds (‘There May Be Trouble Ahead’)

-Kim Novak as Judy Barton and Madeleine Elster in Vertigo (‘A Suicidal Blonde Who Doesn’t Exist’, ‘Will You Love Me?’ and ‘A Romantic Obsession’)
+Kim Novak as Judy Barton and Madeleine Elster in Vertigo (‘A Suicidal Blonde Who Doesn’t Exist’, ‘Will You Love Me?’, ‘A Romantic Obsession’ and 'And Uncomfortable As Madeline')

 It is tempting to explain the blonde obsession through Hitchcock's personal issues alone.
 But the director also wanted this trope to be the illuminating spirit of his pictures, representing quiet sexuality, duplicitousness, superficial perfection and shocking disobedience.
 Embodying all these contradictory forces, the Hitchcock blonde endures as a revolutionary, mysterious force.
 (Jeff Saporito for Screenprism)